Google Scholar Search: How to Use It for Legal and Academic Research?

 Why Google Scholar?

 Let’s take the example of patent attorneys.
 Finding non-patent literature (NPL) relevant to any case is a big part of their job.
-Tumbling through the sheer range of databases, repositories, directories, file types, and formats they exist in can be exhaustive.
+Tumbling through the sheer range of databases, repositories, directories, file types, and formats that exist can be exhaustive.

 Now, finding scholarly work is not easy when you don’t know where to begin your search with.
 As we mentioned above, a number of databases and repositories of research information and articles are too much to go through one by one.
 Google Scholar brings all of such scholarly work to a single place, thus making the entire process easier.
 Not just patent attorneys, this applies to almost everybody, from students to professors and researchers.